jordan23jy/frontend-nanodegree-mobile-portfolio/README.md

 Steps taken to achieve 60fps and pizza resize under 5 ms
-* Utilized transform: scale(n); to resize pizzas
+* Utilize transform: scale(n); to resize pizzas
-* Utilized transform: translateX(npx); for mocing pizzas when scrolling
+* Utilize transform: translateX(npx); for mocing pizzas when scrolling
 * Add async in JS
-* Minified CSS and JS
+* Minify CSS and JS
-* compressed and utilized svg formats for images
+* Compress and utilized svg formats for images
-* Reduced number of pizzas to reduce cost of areas that get repainted
+* Reduce number of pizzas to reduce cost of areas that get repainted

 Resources used throughout this project